xlanor/Hackintosh/MSI-B85-G43-GAMING/README.md

 # What's not working?

 Wake on sleep.
-One case fan for some weird reason.

 # What's working?
 Dual Displays on Mojave.
-All I/O ports (VGA not tested, HDMI/DP are fine)
+All I/O ports (VGA not tested, HDMI/DP are fine) Bluetooth (plug and play with ASUS BT400) iMessage

-# What's not tested?
+# What's not working?
-Airdrop, wifi, etc. I'll wait for my ASUS BT400
+Airdrop.
+I dont have a wifi chip yet.

 Build was scavenged together from some spare parts.
 Part List: